ethpandaops/hive-tests/README.md

 Tests run on a combination of:

 - GitHub-hosted runners for lighter test suites
-- Self-hosted runners for resource-intensive tests (consensus, engine, EEST simulators)
+- Self-hosted runners for resource-intensive tests (consensus, engine, eels simulators)

 ## License